data-dot-all/dataall/pages/architecture.md

 data.all creates its own VPC in the account where it is set up, with usual configuration.
 All compute is hosted in the **private subnets**, and communicates with AWS Services through a **NAT Gateway**.

-All data.all lambda functions are running inside this VPC and in private subnets.
-All ECS tasks are running inside this VPC and in private subnets.
+All data.all Lambda functions and ECS tasks are running inside this VPC and in private subnets.

 ![Screenshot](img/architecture_vpc.drawio.png#zoom#shadow)